jackyhuynh/FraudTransDetection/README.md

 ## $ Class : Factor w/ 2 levels "one","zero": 2 2 2 2 2 2 2 2 2 2 ...
 ## $ hour_of_day: num 0 0 0.000278 0.000278 0.000556 ...
 ```
-More continous attributes can just be add to the application, and it should work fine (with a bit of modification).
-Please refer to my research paper for better understanding.
+More continuous attributes can just be added to the application, and it should work fine (with a bit of modification).
+Please refer to my research paper for a better understanding.
 [Full research paper can be found here](https://github.com/jackyhuynh/salePredictionModels-dataMining/blob/main/src/Markdown-WholeSale.pdf).

-I will not guarantee that this aplication will work "Big data set".
-If you are interested in "Big(or Large) data set" please join here for [an argue](https://www.researchgate.net/post/How-much-data-is-considered-to-be-small-data-Large-data-in-data-mining) on what data set is consider a large data set in data mining.
+I will not guarantee that this application will work "Big data set".
+If you are interested in a "Big(or Large) data set" please join here for [an argument](https://www.researchgate.net/post/How-much-data-is-considered-to-be-small-data-Large-data-in-data-mining) on what data set is considered a large data set in data mining.

 ## Built With